-The past two years, SCCF has celebrated this annual distribution at our annual public meeting.
+For the past two years, SCCF has celebrated this annual distribution at our annual public meeting.

 “We decided that in the midst of COVID-19, our decision to cancel the public meeting shouldn’t overshadow these grant awards.
 We wanted to give our local nonprofits a reason to celebrate a little!” shared Jennifer Danic, SCCF President and CEO.

-Over the course of three days, staff from SCCF hand delivered checks to 18 local agencies, and reached out by phone or video chat to many of the remaining nonprofits to offer personal congratulations.
+Over the course of three days, staff from SCCF hand-delivered checks to 18 local agencies and reached out by phone or video chat to many of the remaining nonprofits to offer personal congratulations.